Leeixi/vagrant_config/README.md

 # vagrant_config
 Used for quick and easy VM spin

-##Prerequisite
+## Prerequisite
-Installed Vagrant, libvrt plugin for Vagrant.
+Installed Vagrant and libvrt plugin for Vagrant.

 ## Usage
 CD to OS vagrant files location and run: